New Jersey Surgical Error Attorneys

 - Errors leading to the death of the patient.

 What Types of Surgical Errors Result in the Most Severe Injuries?

 Specific types of surgery can result in specific types of injuries and illnesses, including permanent disability for the patient.
 For instance, if a doctor makes a mistake during a C-section, it may result in cerebral palsy or another birth injury.
 Another type of surgery error that can have devastating consequences occurs when a surgeon acts negligently is plastic surgery.
 Even when a cosmetic surgery error does not result in catastrophic physical harm, the error can leave the patient with permanent scarring or some other physical deformity.

-Depending on the type of surgery and the nature of the medical error, the victim may suffer permanent disability, traumatic brain damage, spinal cord damage, unnecessary loss of a body part or organ, and severe pain and suffering.
+Depending on the type of surgery and the nature of the medical error, the victim may suffer permanent disability, traumatic brain damage, spinal cord damage, unnecessary loss of a body part or organ, partial or complete paralysis, and severe pain and suffering.
 Going forward, the victim could be facing a lifetime of health issues that require additional surgeries, physical therapy and rehabilitation, and significant health care costs.

 Contact our New Jersey Surgery Malpractice Lawyers for a Free Consultation

 In order to ensure that your interests are thoroughly protected, speak with one of our highly knowledgeable New Jersey medical malpractice attorneys for an honest assessment of your surgical error claim and a clear explanation of your legal options.
 Our New Jersey surgical error attorneys have successfully represented victims in a wide variety of surgical error claims.
 By conducting exhaustive investigations and consulting with leading experts in relevant fields, we formulate and present a compelling argument to support your claim for damages.
 Contact us today to schedule a free initial consultation about your surgical error claim: 973-435-4551 (toll free at 888-409-0816).